Log in

 Driving a car requires a different mindset to studying for a test.
 Similarly, different sales activities require us to “flex” different muscles.
 This is why multitasking is such an ineffective way to get things done.

 For example, conducting a product demo requires reps to listen, ask questions and guide prospects through a story.
 They must be able to communicate how your solution will help prospects solve their problems.
-Conversely, writing emails and managing sales pipeline requires distraction-free “deep work”.
+Conversely, writing emails and managing a sales pipeline requires distraction-free “deep work”.

 To help your reps perform their best, encourage them to batch tasks together.
 For example, if you allow leads to schedule appointments with a tool like Calendly, or Scheduler, suggest that your reps dedicate time throughout the day to batch these appointments together.